Xeno69/Domination/README.md

 All maps supported by Domination are released as PBOs.
 However you can use any PBO tool to modify and bundle your own mission modifications.
 Choose `co30_Domination.Altis` as the PBO source to bundle the default map (Altis).

-If you want to bundle or modify maps other than Altis then follow these steps:
+If you want to bundle or modify maps other than Altis follow these steps:

 * delete `co30_Domination.Altis/mission.sqm`
 * copy the appropriate `mission.sqm` file from `mission_sqm` folder into `co30_Domination.Altis`